ILLINOIS TRIAL LAWYERS

 What To Know About Personal Injury Laws in Illinois

 It’s also important to note that Illinois is a comparative negligence state.
-This means that a plaintiff’s compensation can be reduced by the percentage of the fault.
-In the event the plaintiff is found to be over 50% at fault, they will be unable to recover any amount of compensation for their losses.
+This means that the percentage of the fault can reduce a plaintiff’s compensation.
+If the plaintiff is found to be over 50% at fault, they will be unable to recover any compensation for their losses.

-If you’re overwhelmed with trying to understand how Illinois’ personal injury laws apply to your claim, reach out to one of our attorneys.
-We can help explain the laws and provide you with guidance to decide the best course of action to seek fair compensation for your losses.
+If you’re overwhelmed with understanding how Illinois’ personal injury laws apply to your claim, contact one of our Joliet personal injury lawyers.
+We can help explain the laws and guide you in deciding the best course of action to seek fair compensation for your losses.

-Understanding Your Eligibility for Compensation in a Will or Kendall County Injury Case
+Understanding Your Eligibility for Compensation in an Injury Case

-Depending on your accident, you could be eligible for different types of compensation, including economic, noneconomic damages, and, in rare instances, punitive damages.
-To calculate the value of your claim, your Joilet personal injury lawyer will add up all calculable damages, place a value on any subjective suffering, and determine if gross negligence occurred.
+Depending on your accident, you could be eligible for different types of compensation, including economic and non-economic damages and, in rare instances, punitive damages.
+To calculate the value of your claim, your Joliet personal injury lawyer will add up all calculable damages, place a value on any subjective suffering, and determine if gross negligence occurred.

 Economic damages are measurable because they stem from actual financial losses.
 Some examples of these easily quantifiable losses include: